 Sycpant Rhiw Parc – Rhiw Park Levels.

-These are two of the oldest levels in the Abertillery area.
+These are two of the oldest coal levels in the Abertillery area.
 The image shows the Rhiw Park waste tip in the centre of the image and the town buildings and houses built around it.

-The Rhiw Parc/Rhiw Park Levels were situated just above the Rhiw Park area and was owned in the 1869 by Mr William Stewart later Manager of the Penybont Tillery Colliery.
+The Rhiw Parc Rhiw Park Coal Levels were situated just above the Rhiw Park area and was owned in the 1869 by Mr William Stewart later manager of the Penybont Tillery Colliery.

 In 1880 this coal level was not listed on the list of collieries or after.